fireinrain/github-trending/README.md

 ## C

+* 【2024-06-07】[AlkaMotors / AM32-MultiRotor-ESC-firmware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) - Firmware for stm32f051 based speed controllers for use with mutirotors
 * 【2024-06-06】[riscv\-software\-src / riscv\-tests](https://github.com/riscv-software-src/riscv-tests) -
 * 【2024-06-06】[AlkaMotors / AM32\-MultiRotor\-ESC\-firmware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) - Firmware for stm32f051 based speed controllers for use with mutirotors
 * 【2024-06-05】[CTR\-tools / CTR\-ModSDK](https://github.com/CTR-tools/CTR-ModSDK) - ModSDK \- a modding toolkit to create mods for Crash Team Racing in C  This repository also houses an effort to fully decompile and reverse\-engineer CTR in C